sanzgiri/sanzgiri.github.io/_posts/2020-04-15-fastpages-jupyter-notebooks.md

+---
+toc: true
+layout: post
+description: Creating auto-updating notebooks and blog posts with FastPages
+categories: [jupyter]
+title: Creating auto-updating notebooks and blog posts with FastPages
+---

 # Creating auto-updating notebooks and blog posts with FastPages

 * Assumes you have a blog set up using FastPages.
-If not, you can quickly create one going through the steps listed [here](<https://github.com/fastai/fastpages>).
+If not, you can quickly create one going through the steps listed [here](https://github.com/fastai/fastpages).
 Note that you can create multiple FastPages blogs inside your github account, each in a separate repo.

 * Add an `update-nb.yaml` file to <repo>/.github/workflows in your blog repo.
 Starting points for this file are: [update-nb.yaml template](https://github.com/github/covid19-dashboard/blob/master/.github/workflows/update-nb.yaml) (or a trimmed version here that does not use issues to trigger or monitor your workflow: [my trimmed template](https://github.com/sanzgiri/covid-19-dashboards/blob/master/.github/workflows/update-nb.yaml)